The Girl Who Was Death: Plot summary

 They come to an abandoned village, where Sonia has set traps.
-He successfully evades all of them, goes into a shed to avoid being shot, and drives a bulldozer to try to reach Sonia.
+He evades all of them, goes into a shed to avoid being shot, and drives a bulldozer to try to reach Sonia.
 Sonia destroys it with a rocket launcher and departs, assuming she has killed Number Six.

 Number Six tracks Sonia to a lighthouse where Schnipps (dressed as Napoleon) and his associates are based.
 His lieutenants are dressed in Grande Armée uniforms and represent an apparently anti-London alliance composed of Scottish, Welsh, Irish, and Northern (particularly Yorkshire) marshals.

 Number Six sabotages their firearms and German-style grenades, rigging them to backfire or malfunction.
 Captured, Number Six is tied up and left inside the lighthouse, which is revealed to be the rocket.
 As it is about to launch, he frees himself and desperately manipulates the rocket's controls, causing it to blow up without launching, killing his enemies, while he escapes in their boat.

 In the end, it turns out that the adventure was nothing but a bedtime story, which Number Six was telling to some children in the Village nursery.
 Number Two (who looks like Schnipps) and his assistant (who looks like Sonia) were hoping that he would drop his guard and reveal some clue as to why he resigned.
 Number Six, after sending the children to bed, turns to the hidden camera and cheekily wishes, "Good night, children... everywhere."